 Roll white linen napkins into a tight cigar shape and place inside a gold-colored napkin ring.

 There are certain flavors and ingredients that will automatically find their way to your table when you plan a Greek dinner party.
 Olives, olive oil, lemon, eggplants, lamb, honey, seafood, and herbs are some of the dominant elements in this cuisine.
 Here is a menu that guarantees you've captured the flavors of a Greek meal at your party.

 Meze, or small bites, are a ubiquitous part of Greek culture.
 They can be served at any time of the day, and their purpose is to accompany drinks and facilitate conversation.
 Meze can be simple, assembled nibbles, or tasty cooked morsels.
 For texture and interest assemble a meze platter as the appetizer course of your meal using a combination of ready-to-serve ingredients along with a few prepared bites:

 - Feta cheese chunks

 Accompany your meze platter with glasses of the famous Greek liquor, Ouzo.

-Greek coffee Very strong and legends says you can even tell your fortune from the remains of your coffee.
+- Greek coffee: Very strong and legends say you can even tell your fortune from the remains of your coffee.
 Ending a meal with a coffee is very important to aid digestion of your large feast and to help the conversation and laughs flow into the night.